sdebruyn/dbt-timescaledb/README.md

 [Read the documentation](https://dbt-timescaledb.debruyn.dev/) ([installation](https://dbt-timescaledb.debruyn.dev/installation/) | [usage](https://dbt-timescaledb.debruyn.dev/usage/)) for more information.

-## Current status

-This adapter is in an alpha version.
-All available features are continuously tested, but there might be some bugs.
-Please report any bugs you find.

 ## Code of Conduct

 Both dbt Labs and Timescale have published a code of conduct.
 Everyone interacting in this project's codebases, issues, discussions, and related Slack channels is expected to follow the [dbt Code of Conduct](https://docs.getdbt.com/community/resources/code-of-conduct) and the [Timescale Code of Conduct](https://www.timescale.com/code-of-conduct).